vatsalasharma04/vatsalasharma04/README.md

 - 👋 Hi, I’m @vatsalasharma.
 - 👀 I’m interested in learning things that are capable to blow up my mind.
 - 🌱 I’m currently learning to code in different languages.
-- 🌱 I’m pursuing my professional degree in B.Tech Comp.
-Science.
+- 🌱 I’m pursuing my professional degree in B.Tech Computer Science and Engineering
 - 💞️ I’m looking to collaborate on java and webtech. projects.